cmikedev/wicklow-motorcycle-tourers/README.md

     * Bike Shed
     * Sign Up<br />
     <br />
-* There is an additional "Thank You" page which is only accessed once the sign up form is completed and submitted by the user.
+* There is an additional 'Thank You' page which is only accessed once the sign up form is completed and submitted by the user.

 ## Styling